 Being awarded a government contract can open an organization up to a wealth of opportunity, but with that reward comes the responsibility of ensuring that the relevant accounting rules are being followed.

-These regulations exist to make government contracting fair and efficient and to protect taxpayers, but they can be incredibly challenging to implement without help from professional government contract accountants.
+These regulations exist to make government contracting fair and efficient and to protect taxpayers, but they can be incredibly challenging to implement without help from professional government contract accounting services.

 Federal Acquisition Regulations (FAR)